romnn/helm-outdated-charts/README.md

 helm plugin update outdated
 ```

-Alternatively, you can install and use the `helm-outdated` binary directly:
+_Alternatively_, you can install and use the `helm-outdated` binary directly:

 ```bash
 go install 'github.com/romnn/helm-outdated-charts/cmd/helm-outdated@main'